 “Our research clearly shows the CEO is the figurehead.
 People still look to the CEO to set the direction of the company.
 This is where CEOs can stamp their mark.”

 The top-down management strategy is no longer appropriate and needs to be replaced by involving a large proportion of your workforce in your decision-making.
 Consider implementing effective internal communication tools to allow feedback to flow.
-Give employees a chance to express their ideas and opinions and you’ll reap the benefits.
+An internal communications app offers in-built feedback channels to encourage that all-important two-way communication.
+Give employees a chance to express their ideas and opinions and you’ll instantly see positive results.

 One of the common internal communication mistakes is failing to identify all subsets of your workforce.
 Quite often, there are large numbers of employees who somehow slip through the net and fail to be reached by your employee communications.
 Without that regular flow of information and interaction, they become disconnected and disengaged.

 It’s easy to assume those hard-to-reach employees are remote workers, located away from the central hub of the office.
 However, this isn’t always the case.
 What makes an employee disconnected isn’t based on location or role.
 It’s whether they’re connected to the employee communication tools you’re using.
 If your employees are not hooked up to a collective two-way channel, you can almost guarantee they won’t be receiving your communications efforts.

-Knowledge– Make it a priority to share knowledge across the organisation.
+- Knowledge– Make it a priority to share knowledge across the organisation.
 Whether you include Q&As with company experts or how-to-guides about common work issues, you’ll find performance is boosted as result.

-Achievements– Recognising success will have an immediate impact on engagement levels.
+- Achievements– Recognising success will have an immediate impact on engagement levels.
 Whether it’s a single employee or a whole team, if something has been done well, make sure the whole company hears about it.

 Assess the year ahead and note which key communications and events will be happening when.
 Then add in your regular messaging; company news, industry news, new hires, how-to guides, employee of the month etc. By adding all these elements into a project tracker, you will then create a birds-eye view of your upcoming communication schedule.